niklasmellgren/mod-torchtune-distillation/README.md

     for _ in range(3)                   # one per layer-pair above
 ])
 ```
-(Model dimensions are hard-coded in the recipe - future optimization potential)
+(Model dimensions are hard-coded in the kd_recipe - future optimization potential)

 ### Cosine-similarity IR loss:
 ```python